 Properly training shift leads and managers are trained

 There is a saying that people don’t quit jobs, they quit bosses.
-As your business and team grows, managing everyone on your team directly becomes impossible.
+As your business and team grows, managing everyone on your team directly becomes impossible and more employees might show signs they’re about to quit.
 First, make sure that every manager on your team knows that retaining great employees is important.
 Second, give them the tools to be successful managers.The free tools of Homebase:

 - Employee Scheduling